Fear and Trembling

 Fear and Trembling (Frygt og Bæven) is a philosophical work by Søren Kierkegaard, published in 1843 under the pseudonym Johannes de silentio (Latin for John of the Silence).
-The title is a reference to a line from Philippians 2:12, which says to "continue to work out your salvation with fear and trembling."
-The Philippians verse is sometimes thought to reference Psalm 55:5, which says, "Fear and trembling came upon me."
+It is widely regarded as one of Kierkegaard's most influential texts and a foundational contribution to the philosophy of religion and existentialism.

-The work is an extended meditation on Genesis 22, also known as the binding of Isaac.
-Silentio attempts to understand Abraham's internal psychological state during his three-and-a-half-day journey to Moriah.
-The text attempts to demonstrate how it is not easy to understand Abraham's actions through ethical categories like Sittlichkeit or the universal.
-Instead, Silentio posits that Abraham can only be understood through a new category called faith.
+The work is an extended meditation on Genesis 22, also known as the Binding of Isaac.
+Johannes de silentio examines the tension between ethical duty and faith through an analysis of Abraham's psychological state during his journey to Moriah.
+The text argues that it is impossible to understand Abraham's actions through the ethical framework of Hegel's philosophy.
+Rather, the actions can only be understood through a distinct category—faith.